Pokémon Go: COVID-19 pandemic

-During the COVID-19 pandemic, Niantic responded by implementing new changes and features in the game which allowed players to easily play remotely.
-However, starting on August 1, 2021, Niantic began rolling back these changes as part of their Exploration Bonus Updates.
-Players in New Zealand and the United States were the first to receive the post-pandemic changes, and gradually, they will be rolled out to the rest of the world "in accordance with recommendations from global health organizations."
-In fear of violations in health and personal safety regulations, as well as negatively impacting players with disabilities, the company has since received heavy criticism from the player base (including top players Brandon Tan and Nick Oyzon) due to their reverting safety measures implemented during the pandemic, in which gym and Pokéstop interaction distances were increased from 40 to 80 metres.
-Despite increasing rates of the SARS-CoV-2 Delta variant in various U.S. states (resulting in overflowing hospitals), Niantic are firm on not keeping the pandemic bonuses.
-Players began boycotting Pokémon Go since in first week of August 2021.
+During the COVID-19 pandemic, Niantic responded by implementing changes and new features in the game which allowed players to easily play remotely.
+However, starting on August 1, 2021, Niantic began rolling back these changes as part of its Exploration Bonus Updates.
+Players in New Zealand and the United States were the first to receive the post-pandemic changes, and gradually, they were rolled out to the rest of the world "in accordance with recommendations from global health organizations".
+In fear of violations in health and personal safety regulations, as well as negatively impacting players with disabilities, the company has since received heavy criticism from the player base (including top players Brandon Tan and Nick Oyzon) due to their reverting safety measures implemented during the pandemic, in which gym and Pokéstop interaction distances were increased from 40 to 80 meters.
+Despite increasing rates of the SARS-CoV-2 Delta variant in various U.S. states (resulting in overflowing hospitals), Niantic is firm on not keeping the pandemic bonuses.
+Players began boycotting Pokémon Go since the first week of August 2021.

-On Twitter, the #HearUsNiantic started trending worldwide as fans and players voiced their censure towards Niantic's decision in removing the pandemic bonuses.
+On Twitter, the #HearUsNiantic started trending worldwide as fans and players voiced their censure towards Niantic's decision to remove the pandemic bonuses.
 A letter was sent to Niantic, which responded to the community by stating that the pandemic changes will not stay.
-As Niantic are an AR company, part of their business strategy is to sell user data by players after completing AR Mapping tasks where they can log their surroundings at marked PokéStops in their in-game maps.
+As Niantic is an AR company, part of its business strategy is to sell user data from players after completing AR mapping tasks where they can log their surroundings at marked PokéStops in their in-game maps.
 The reduced distance means an increased potential for Niantic to generate more revenue.
-Another reason for their changes is for Niantic to preserve their image of being an AR tech giant; on their blog post they stated that it is their "mission" to "encourage outdoor exploration" and "to connect [people] to real places in the real world, and to visit places that are worth exploring."
-Players have also speculated that Niantic are rolling back the pandemic bonuses in an effort to send players closer to sponsored businesses such as McDonald's (marked by a PokéStop or gym), from which Niantic have made a lot of money.
+Another reason for the changes is for Niantic to preserve its image as an AR tech giant; in its blog post it stated that its "mission" is to "encourage outdoor exploration" and "to connect people to real places in the real world and to visit places that are worth exploration".

+In 2025, despite Niantic's gradual rollback of some pandemic-era safety measures, several gameplay adjustments introduced in early 2020 remain permanent changes.
+The interaction distance for PokéStops and Gyms—doubled from 40 meters to 80 meters at the onset of the pandemic—was reinstated as the baseline radius on August 26, 2021.
+Remote Raid Battles have since been fully integrated: as of May 13, 2025, trainers may use up to 10 Remote Raid Passes per day to join Shadow Raids and Max Battles from anywhere, and bundles of passes are now available in the Pokémon Go Web Store.
+Incense retains its pandemic-era duration and spawn rates—lasting 60 minutes and generating one Pokémon per minute while moving (or one every five minutes when stationary)—and Adventure Sync continues to record walking distance in the background to hatch Eggs and earn Buddy Candy even when the app is closed.
+Gift interactions also remain flexible, with a daily cap of 30 opened gifts instituted in March 2020 still in effect.